Illustrations of Genji Monogatari: Vol. 5, Lady of the Boat

 Japanese

-Label TextThe Tale of Genji was written in the 1000s by Murasaki Shikibu, a lady-in-waiting at the imperial court in Kyoto.
-It details the trials of Genji, a cavorting young courtier.
-This set of handscrolls includes a passage of text and illustration for each of the tale’s fifty-four chapters.
+Label TextThe Tale of Genji (Genji monogatari) was written in the early 11th century by Murasaki Shikibu (fl.
+990s–1000s), a lady-in-waiting at the imperial court in Kyoto.
+It details the trials of Genji, a cavorting courtier and, in later chapters, Kaoru, the son of Genji’s wife and nephew who is known as Genji’s son.
+This set of five handscrolls includes a passage of text and illustration for each of the tale’s fifty-four chapters.
 The paintings offer glimpses of the daily lives of courtiers, including meticulous detailing of the textures and colors of interior furnishings, décor, and fashion.
-Beginning in the 1400s, generations of painters of the Tosa school received patronage, primarily from members of the aristocracy.

 Object number52.40.5